 \Only students without a Chemical Engineering background may take this course for credit.
-Approval to register for course must be recommended through your supervisor.
+Approval to register for course must be recommended through your supervisor and graduate advisor.
+Students can contact the graduate office for registration.

-- CHBE Fundamental Graduate Course offerings and availability may vary from year to year. - MASc / MSc students must take a minimum of two fundamental courses. - M.Eng. students must take a minimum of four fundamental courses.

-3.1.2.2 Selection of Additional Courses to Meet Program Credit Requirements
+- CHBE Fundamental Graduate Course offerings and availability may vary from year to year. - MASc / MSc students must take two fundamental courses. - M.Eng. students must take four fundamental courses. - Students may not take for credit, any seminar or thesis preparation courses outside of CHBE. - 3.1.2.2 Selection of Additional Courses to Meet Program Credit Requirements